How to create an active sports hub for the entire community

 Not all furniture is equal when it comes to withstanding the tests of time.
 While some materials might look and feel great when they’re first installed, they deteriorate at a quicker rate.
 For example, timber is far more prone to rain and heat erosion, causing problems like splintering and exposed metal over time.
 On the other hand, regular steel is prone to rust, while aluminium is far more resilient.
 It’s important to remember that while a durable, high-quality material might involve a larger outright cost, it will likely cost you less in the long term, saving you from the fees associated with ongoing maintenance, cleaning and repairs.

 As a wholly Australian owned and operated business, nobody understands the requirements of Australian schools like Felton Industries.
 We’re committed to providing the highest quality of outdoor solutions, ensuring schools across Australia have the most comfortable, safe and aesthetically pleasing outdoor experience possible.
-For more information about outdoor furniture tailored to your unique needs, visit our website today.
+For more information about outdoor furniture tailored to your unique needs, get in touch with our friendly team today.